-- 9 Use time-management tools and software: a diary, a to-do list, and a planner for long-term projects.
+- 9 Use time-management tools and software: a diary, a to-do list, and project-planning software for long-term projects.

 - 10 Invest time in setting up time-saving systems: for example, a good filing system, templates for standard letters, and procedures for routine tasks.

 - 11 Deal with new information effectively: act on it if necessary, delegate it if appropriate, file it if relevant or throw it away.

 - 12 Collaborate effectively: ask others to provide what you need, in a form that suits you when you need it, and return the favour.

 - 13 Avoid overloading yourself: get involved only if you need to, ignore unnecessary detail, and delegate routine tasks.

 - 14 Use technology to make use of ‘dead time’ such as smartphones and tablet computers that allow you to work on the move.